tfabris/BlueGigaEmpeg/README.txt

  - Make sure that jumper JP4 on the BetzTechnik WT32i Bluetooth board is connected.
 It comes connected by default, and then we cut it after upgrading the firmware.
-It needs to be connected any time you do firmware updates to the WT32i chip.
+It needs to be connected any time you do firmware updates to the WT32i chip.s

  - The firmware upgrade must be performed from a Windows computer since the upgrading software is Windows software.
 Virtualized Windows works, too, for